Pauline Boty: Pop Artist and Woman

-In 1961, Boty exhibited in what has since been described as the first ever Pop Art exhibition, 'Blake, Boty, Porter, Reeve', at the AIA Gallery, receiving positive attention in the national press for the Pop sensibility of her collages, and the following year she was one of the four artists profiled in Ken Russell's landmark 1962 documentary on English Pop Art, Pop Goes The Easel.
-This innovative and influential film for the BBC's Monitor series placed Boty at the centre of emergent British Pop.
+In 1961, Boty exhibited in the first ever Pop Art exhibition which took place at the AIA Gallery.
+‘Blake, Boty, Porter, Reeve’ garnered her positive national press, particularly for her collages.
+The following year Ken Russell profiled her in his landmark 1962 documentary, Pop Goes The Easel.
+This influential film placed Boty at the centre of emergent British Pop.